jiayiliujiayi/work/worklogs.md

     - [x] plot cnv using complexheatmap (questioning cancer/normal annots, wait for the other annot from small sister)
   - cancer genotypes
     - [x] pyclone
+  - misc
+    - [ ] :red_circle: ask jeff about the cutoffs he used when presenting zinbwave norm es.ss.
 - combined analysis
   - [x] check if batch effects in es.ss between 004 and 6
     - [x] yes